OpenAADL/ocarina-docker/README.md

 Ocarina docker images, based on various linux images: debian and fedora

-These docker files fetch all dependencies to compile Ocarina, along with the `build_ocarina.sh` build script
+These docker files fetch all dependencies to compile Ocarina, along with the `build_ocarina.sh` build script.

 The following images are provided, with the following variant

-- debian: currently uses testing to have access to GCC 6.x
+- centos-7.x-gnat-gpl-2016: CentOS 7, uses GNAT GPL 2016

+- centos-7.x-gnat-gpl-2017: CentOS 7, uses GNAT GPL 2017

+- debian-9.0: debian 9.0 stable image, using debian default GCC

-- fedora: use rawhide,that features a beta of GCC 7.0 Note that Fedora 25 causes an ICE when compiling Ocarina
+- fedora: use rawhide,that features a beta of GCC 7.0

-- centos: CentOS 7, uses GNAT GPL 2016

 ## Usage